 The studies that have been done have also pointed out that some of the dynamics of trust in teams are useful in both understanding why trust is so important and how to build trust quickly and effectively:

-- The critical phase is Project Team Inception.
-If it is expanded beyond the development core team to include as many of the larger team and stakeholders as possible in face-to-face interaction and team building exercises and if it includes joint project planning, it begins to form a base of both work-related and personal relationships.
-This phase is predicated on people getting together in one place, as an onsite, to break down preconceptions and begin to recognize team members as individuals with personalities, values and skills.
+- The critical phase is the Project Team Inception.
+If it is expanded beyond the development core team to include as many of the larger team and stakeholders as possible in face-to-face interaction and team-building exercises and if it includes joint project planning, it begins to form a base of both work-related and personal relationships.
+This phase is predicated on people getting together in one place, as an onsite, to break down preconceptions and begin to recognize team members as individuals with personalities, values, and skills.

 - Although the first phase, Establishing the Team, is not envisioned as an onsite, the next two – Project Team Inception and Project Team Organization are and whenever possible, the Transition to Development phase will also benefit from face-to-face interaction because it will ensure everyone is on the same page, understands their working environments and is comfortable at an operational level.

 Going back to our two teams – let’s imagine what happens to our second team if they don’t use “waste time” on building trust during project initiation:

 - They are an unknown quantity, so although there is a general disposition to trust new teams, if they do not focus on building trust early, they are likely to be given less important work or set on an independent track that is thought to not jeopardize critical work.
 The assumption is usually that if they “prove themselves” they will be moved to a stronger, more integrated position in critical work.
 In actual situations, it is more likely that silos will form and they will actually begin to feel they cannot trust the rest of the team and will react to them as outsiders, building defensive barriers that are very hard to break down later.